sammantic/socialnetwork/README.md

 http://0.0.0.0:8000/docs

 ## Create the social network database
+The database will be created automatically;

+For manual step:

-connect the Postgres server with username admin and password admin, and the create database called socialnetwork
+connect the Postgres server with username admin and password admin, and create the database called socialnetwork

 ## fill database